pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/05-cache.md

     composer require wpackagist-plugin/pantheon-advanced-page-cache
     ```

-1. Open the WordPress dashboard, and enable the Pantheon Advanced Page Cache plugin.
+1. Open the **WordPress Dashboard**, and enable the **Pantheon Advanced Page Cache** plugin.

-### Take Advantage of GraphQL Caching on the Front-end
+### Take Advantage of GraphQL Caching on Front-End Sites

-Refer to [Surrogate Key Based Cache Purging](/guides/decoupled/wp-nextjs-frontend-starters/cache#cache-purge) in the Front-end Starters guide for information on how to make full use of WPGraphQL Network Caching in your Front-End Site.
+Refer to [Surrogate Key Based Cache Purging](/guides/decoupled/wp-nextjs-frontend-starters/cache#cache-purge) in the Front-End Site guide for information on how to make full use of WPGraphQL Network Caching in your Front-End Site.